 In order to mitigate deflection effects and address the concerns above, BKF Engineers implemented an optimized core wall surveying system to accelerate construction timeline, as it automates control transfer from ground to working-level.
 This optimization drastically reduces survey setup times each day and improves the accuracy of control and layout at elevations above 40 stories.

 BKF Engineers’ optimized high-rise survey system consisted of Leica GNSS sensors, embedded Geokon strain gauges, and sensemetrics Thread gateway devices.
 This cloud-based system facilitated sensor automation and streaming of real-time coordinates and sensor data to the BKF field crews on their mobile devices.

 Despite all of the challenges associated with precisely aligning a high-rise as it experiences such a broad range of structural movements, BKF’s chosen technology solution from sensemetrics and Leica Geosystems allowed the construction process to proceed on schedule and to tolerance.
 It also provided real-time survey control for project surveyors and trades layout crews to precisely position components at the working level without the need to tie to external control points off structure, greatly increasing the productivity of all survey processes at elevation.

-sensemetrics was chosen as the premier technology provider for this high-rise construction survey as a result of its cloud-based sensor data management platform, in addition to its plug-and-play support for sensors and technologies from its partners, Leica Geosystems and Geokon, Inc – leaders in sensing solutions for spatial and structural applications.
+sensemetrics was chosen as the premier technology provider for this high-rise construction survey because of its cloud-based sensor data management platform and plug-and-play support for sensors and technologies from Leica Geosystems and Geokon, Inc – leaders in sensing solutions for spatial and structural applications.

 In addition to the optimized survey setup times and its dramatic impact on construction progress, BKF also realized a cost savings of approximately 25%.